 Egg Yolk – You may think that eggs should be avoided in early weaning due to them being a possible allergen*.
 The white of the egg is the part that most frequently triggers a reaction.
 The yolk is full of essential nutrients for your baby and can be fed with caution from 6 months.
-Ensure the yolk is hard until 12 months.
-Egg yolk contains cholesterol essential for your baby's devlopment, Vitamins A, B, D, E and K!
+Egg yolk contains cholesterol essential for your baby's development, Vitamins A, B, D, E and K!
 They also contain antioxidants and Omega 3 fats.
 From 6 months your baby's iron reserves start to deplete so it's important to add Iron to your little ones diet.
 Eggs are a great start and other iron rich foods can be added in the coming weeks as weaning progresses.

 *If there are any egg allergies in your family do not give egg in early weaning.
 If any reactions occur, stop giving egg to your baby.

 Prep - Place an egg in a pan of cold water and bring to the boil.
-Simmer for around 6 minutes and then run under cold water.
+To cook a hard boiled egg - Simmer for around 6 minutes and then run under cold water.
 Remove the shell and then remove the egg white.
 Mash the egg yolk with baby’s, normal milk and a little coconut oil.

 Broccoli - Full of Vitamin C and K, folic acid, potassium and fibre Broccoli is full of nutrients.
 Florets are soft and easy to grasp which makes broccoli an ideal finger food for little hands.